 - 12% of women aged 12-49 are iron deficient

-Anemia can also be caused by or related to poor nutrition.
+Poor Nutrition: Anemia can also be caused by, or related to, poor nutrition.
 Vitamins and minerals are required to make red blood cells; in addition to iron, vitamin B12 and folate are required for the proper production of hemoglobin.
 Deficiency in any of these may cause anemia because of inadequate production of red blood cells.
 Poor dietary intake is an important cause of low folate and low vitamin B12 levels.
 Strict vegetarians who do not take sufficient vitamins are at risk to develop vitamin B12 deficiency.